Deeptimay/MovieSeatBooking/README.md

 * Material Design Build beautiful, usable products using Material Components for Android.<br>
 * PagingDataAdapter class is a convenience wrapper around AsyncPagingDataDiffer that implements common default behavior for item counting, and listening to update events.
 * Mock web server A scriptable web server for testing HTTP clients.<br>
-* JUnit and Mokito for testing.
+* JUnit and Mockito for testing.

 # Screen Recording